Arcturus816/Impact-of-Built-Environment/README.md

 ## Data augmentation and processing

-Before we could be begin, we needed to combine our two data sets.
+Before we could begin, we needed to combine our two data sets.
-One possible approach would be to add built environment variables from the EPA's Smart Location Database to each motor vehicle crash in the Kaggle data set.
+One possible approach would be to add built environment variables from the EPA's Smart Location Database to each MVC in the Kaggle data set.
 Such an approach would mean that our model would be observing features of crashes, then predicting the severity of the crash.
 However, this approach does not address the likelihood of a crash happening;